tcrawford-figure/semver-settings-plugin/docs/index.md

 The following can be added to any of the following:

 - `settings.gradle.kts` (recommended)
+    - This will automatically apply the version to all projects
 - `build.gradle.kts` (root project)
+    - This will only automatically apply the version to the root project
 - `build.gradle.kts` (subproject)
+    - This will only automatically apply the version to the subproject

 If the semantic version is targeting the entire project, it's recommended to add this to the `settings.gradle.kts` file.